 Radiation Treatment and Chemotherapy

-Although sperm production may recover, eggs do not regenerate; their loss is permanent and premature menopause may occur as a result.
+Although sperm production may recover, eggs do not regenerate; their loss is permanent, and premature menopause may occur as a result.
 The risk of developing premature menopause is lower for younger women than for older women.
 Your first goal is to cure the cancer, even if the treatment causes sterility.
 However, there are several options that may help preserve fertility before and after cancer treatments.

 If time and circumstances allow, you may be treated with IVF.
 Embryos created by IVF are then frozen and may be stored for years.
-If you do not have a partner and are not able to freeze an Embryo then Oocyte Freezing (freezing your eggs) may be the best option for you.
-The process is similar to freezing an embryo but in Oocyte freezing, the eggs are frozen before they are fertilized.
+If you do not have a partner and are not able to freeze an Embryo then oocyte freezing (freezing your eggs) may be the best option for you.
+The process is similar to freezing an embryo, but in oocyte freezing, the eggs are frozen before they are fertilized.
 When you are ready to become pregnant, the eggs will be thawed and fertilized to create the embryo.

 After your physician has advised that attempting pregnancy is safe, contact us to schedule your fertility evaluation.
 You may be able to conceive naturally or with fertility treatments.
 If significant damage has occurred to your ovaries or uterus, you may wish to consider egg or embryo donation, a gestational carrier, or adoption to create a family.

-Male Factor infertility is most often caused by:
+Male factor infertility is most often caused by:

-Previous surgery on the testicles or in the groin region (i.e. surgery for undescended testicles or hernias)
+Previous surgery on the testicles or in the groin region (i.e., surgery for undescended testicles or hernias).